msalvatti/msalvatti/README.md

 I am a seasoned full stack engineer, proficient in a wide range of technologies.
 My skills extend from crafting backend architecture to designing intuitive and user-friendly UI experiences.

-I have a strong foundation in Node.js, ExpressJS, NestJS, GraphQL, ReactJS, ChakraUI, Solidity, HardHat, Mongodb, MySQL, Redis as well as experience working with Multi-Tenant SaaS, RESTful APIs, WebSockets and Webhooks.
+I have a strong foundation in Node.js, ExpressJS, NestJS, GraphQL, ReactJS, ChakraUI, Solidity, Blockchain, Mongodb, MySQL, Redis as well as experience working with Multi-Tenant SaaS, RESTful APIs, WebSockets and Webhooks.

 My track record includes collaborating with reputable companies where I've actively contributed to web software development, specializing in SaaS Multi-Tenant technology.